• Skip to primary navigation

 After a two-step qualifications-based selection process, in January 2020, they selected Crossland Heavy and Olsson as their Progressive Design-Build team.

-Same team, same project, different approach.
+Same team, same project, different approach with progressive design-build.

 Here are our takeaways:

 It’s important to note that the scopes of the projects were slightly different.
-The second project required additional equipment and electrical upgrades for the oxidation ditch aerator and re-air mixer for both treatment trains.
+The second progressive design-build project required additional equipment and electrical upgrades for the oxidation ditch aerator and re-air mixer for both treatment trains.
 The upgrades raised the project cost over the minimum $2M budget required by Arkansas statute to use alternative procurement methods.

 See the table below for the two project and delivery method comparisons.